Wanna-Pizza/auto-flet-build/README.md

-# Auto Flet Build
+# Flet Custom Build

 A tool for automating the custom build process of Flet components.
-The script builds a Flutter application for Windows and then copies all necessary components into a structured output directory.
+The script builds a Flutter application for Windows and then copies all necessary components into one or multiple structured output directories.

 ## Features

 - 🚀 Automatic Flutter build for Windows
 - 🔍 Verification of all required component paths
-- 🧹 Cleaning of the target directory before building
+- 🧹 Cleaning of specific component directories before copying
 - 📁 Copying of components:
   - Flet core
   - Flet CLI
   - Flet Desktop
   - Flet Web
   - Built Flutter application
+- 📦 Automatic installation of msgpack package in site-packages directories
+- 🔀 Support for multiple output directories in a single run
 - 🔒 Support for file exclusions (default: `*.pyc`, `*.pdb`, `*.log`)
 - 🎨 Beautiful console output formatting using Rich